Aina-Design-Corp/mokunet/Readme.md

 # Place-Based Knowledge Graph Development

-## Mokunet platform as a service (PAAS)
+## Mokunet georeferenced routing service

-Mokunet Participatory Learning Platform (PLP) extends Building Information Model (BIM) referenced data for future Smart City Planning.
+Mokunet extends Building Information and Landscape 3d Models as referenced objects for future Smart City Planning.
 Concepts of moku as a regional planning framework are introduced in early phases of design development for students.

 ===============================================